John Calvin's views on Mary: Marian doctrines

 Will Durant says that "[i]t is remarkable, how much of Roman Catholic tradition and theory survived in Calvin's theology."
 Calvin's genius was not in creating new ideas but in developing existing thought to its logical conclusion.
 He borrowed from Martin Luther, Huldrych Zwingli, Bucer, "but most of these Protestant doctrines had come down, in milder form, in Catholic tradition."
-Calvin gave them stronger interpretation and rejected the Catholic humanism.
+Calvin gave them stronger interpretation and rejected Catholic humanism.

-The criticism of Calvin on the Catholic Church in general and in regard to Mary in particular, is severe.
-As in the conflicts with Luther and Zwingli, equally severe Catholic counter-attacks led later theologians to the observation, that Mary was used by both sides to define theological positions and identity.
+The criticism of Calvin on the Catholic Church in general, and in regard to Mary in particular, is severe.
+As in the conflicts with Luther and Zwingli, equally severe Catholic counter-attacks led later theologians to the observation that Mary was used by both sides to define theological positions and identity.

 To Calvin, Mary is an idol in the Roman Church, and she diminishes the centrality and importance of Jesus.
 Regarding Marian relics, Calvin commented ironically that since the Roman Catholics believed in the Assumption of Mary, they have been deprived "of all pretext for manufacturing any relics of her remains, which otherwise might have been sufficiently abundant to fill a whole churchyard."